groundctrl/shopping_mall/README.md

 #### Generators
 Run the bundle command to install it

-After you install ShoppingMall you'll need to run the generator:
+After installing ShoppingMall you'll need to run the generator:

     rails generate shopping_mall:install